-In hot weather, it shall be permissible with the approval of the umpires for drinks to be taken once in each session after ten (10) overs.
+In hot weather, it shall be permissible with the approval of the umpires for drinks to be taken more than once in each session (after over 15 and over 28, both for four (4) minutes).
 In addition, any player(s) whom an umpire considers is indisposed or unduly affected by the heat shall be permitted to receive a drink between overs or at any other break in play, provided the time taken is minimised, and that the umpires are entirely satisfied that no time is deliberately wasted.